 Before approaching your employer, first determine whether your current salary meets the market benchmark.
 Salary tools can help you search by industry, job title and location to figure out whether you’re being paid a fair wage.
 If your salary is below the average, negotiations are likely in order.

-If your salary is inline with the average, perhaps it’s the right time to take that next step.
+If your salary is in line with the average, perhaps it’s the right time to take that next step.
 But here, timing is everything.
-Early-career employees should be pushing for a promotion and the financial boost it provides every two-to-three years.
+Early-career employees should be pushing for a promotion and the financial boost it provides every two to three years.
 However, those on the higher rungs of the career ladder may face a longer wait.

 2. Master New Skills and Seek More Responsibility